CompanyofChampions/CoC/index.md

 ---

 # Company of Champions Guidelines
-> Roles are obtainable for all Soulsborne games.
+> Roles are obtainable for all listed games.
 Click the list below to go to the different game guidelines.

  * [Demon's Souls](./des.md).
  * [Dark Souls or Dark Souls: Remastered](./ds1.md).